 What type of trust account?

-There are two types of accounts you should consider when opening a trust account for a child: a savings account and a term deposit.
+When opening a trust account for a child, you could consider a savings account or a term deposit account.
 High-interest online savings accounts offer some of the best interest rates around, allowing you to grow your balance as quickly as possible.
 Some even let you earn bonus interest if you satisfy specific conditions, such as depositing a minimum amount into the account each month.

 Meanwhile, fixed-rate bonds provide the security and consistency of guaranteed returns.
 These accounts let you lock in a fixed interest rate for a prearranged time period, for example one or two years.
 This means you won’t be affected by any interest rate drops that occur, but you won’t be able to enjoy the benefits of any rate rises being applied to your deposit.
 It also entails locking the funds away in the account (they can’t be accessed until the end of the fixed term).